 There is a perfectionist everywhere.
-They disguise themselves behind the facade of appearances, what people will say and a good performance, they pretend to be what they are not and have peculiar characteristics.
+They disguise themselves behind a facade.
+With a good performance, they pretend to be what they are not and have peculiar characteristics.

 There are differences between the demands of the perfectionist and the desire for excellence.
 The perfectionist says: the best of me is not enough, the one who wants excellence says: I am pleased with the best of me; the perfectionist says: I cannot be happy if it is not perfect, excellence says: I will be happy with the best of me; the perfectionist says it is painful to fail, the one who wants excellence says: failure is part of life.

-There are two types of perfectionists: the pathological perfectionist and the one I call a “Christian perfectionist”, who tries to save himself/herself even when being separated from God.
-In the Bible we can find the story of Ananias and Sapphira, who had traits of perfectionism.
+There are two types of perfectionists: the pathological perfectionist and the one I call a “Christian perfectionist,” who tries to save himself/herself even when separated from God.
+In the Bible, we can find the story of Ananias and Sapphira, who had traits of perfectionism.
 From the evidence presented by the biblical text, I cannot determine whether Ananias and Sapphira had pathological perfectionism, but I am sure they were Christian perfectionists who tried to be perfect by their own means.
 They had a distorted image of God, they perceived Him as a perfectionist.
-They thought: God does not accept anything other than perfection.
+They thought that God does not accept anything other than perfection.

-From perfectionists’ point of view we have to at least pretend that we are good before God; If you do not do good before God, He will punish you: “Get off the tree or God will punish you”, “don’t ride a bicycle because God will punish you” … and many other misperceptions of that type.
-They have an image of a God as if He was a perfectionist and He will punish us for what we do wrong.
+From perfectionists’ point of view, we have to at least pretend that we are good before God.
+If you do not do good before God, He will punish you: “Get off the tree or God will punish you,” “don’t ride a bicycle because God will punish you” … and many other misperceptions of that type.
+They have an image of a God as a perfectionist and He will punish us for what we do wrong.

 Those Christian perfectionists like Ananias do what they have to do in the church in order to maintain their image as good Christians.
 Nowadays, the families of church members who are like Ananias have no room for error because they live with the illusion of perfectionism.
-If the family is having some kind of problem, such as: the single daughter got pregnant or if there are marriage problems at home, they pretend everything is fine, perfect, no problems.
-If the pastor asks them “how is everything?”
+If the family is having any kind of problem, such as the single daughter getting pregnant or if there are marriage problems at home, they pretend everything is fine, perfect, no problems.
+If the pastor asks them, “how is everything?”
 They answer: “Oh, pastor, everything is fine here, perfect.”

-We could define the profile of the Christian perfectionist through the following considerations: just like Ananias, perfectionists are never satisfied, they are critical of other people, they set impossible goals for themselves, they value themselves for what they do and what they have, instead of value themselves for their identity in Christ; They do not accept claims or criticism because they are never satisfied with what they have achieved.
+We could define the profile of the Christian perfectionist through the following characteristics: just like Ananias, perfectionists are never satisfied, they are critical of other people, they set impossible goals for themselves, they value themselves for what they do and what they have, instead of valuing themselves for their identity in Christ.
+They do not accept praise or criticism because they are never satisfied with what they have achieved.

-When talking about the pathological perfectionist’s profile, we can say that he/she lives in continuous dissatisfaction in exchange for doing everything well, he/she lives in tension and concern, since he/she feels judged and criticized both personally and by others, which prevents him/her from achieving the happiness he/she is looking for; Also, it can end in depression, anxiety or suicide.
-The pathological perfectionist’s development takes place in the home of origin; It all started in his/her childhood, because he/she never received love or acceptance from his/her parents.
-They were asked (demanded) to have a high performance in exchange for love and acceptance, and, when they reach adulthood, the programming they have in their minds is to be perfect or appear to be perfect to be accepted and avoid failure.
+When talking about the pathological perfectionist’s profile, we can say that he/she lives in continuous dissatisfaction in spite of doing everything well.
+He/she lives in tension and concern, since he/she feels judged and criticized both personally and by others, which prevents him/her from achieving the happiness he/she is looking for.
+It can end in depression, anxiety, or suicide.
+The pathological perfectionist’s development starts in childhood, at home because he/she never received love or acceptance from his/her parents.
+It was demanded that they have high performance in exchange for love and acceptance, and, when they reach adulthood, the programming they have in their minds is to be perfect or to appear to be perfect to be accepted and avoid failure.

 Pathological perfectionists are afraid of failure.
 They associate failure with a lack of personal worth and constantly think that if they fail at something, they are worthless.
 By being too focused on trying to avoid making mistakes, they miss opportunities to grow and learn.
-Furthermore, they are afraid of others disapproving them; They believe that if they let others see their flaws or failures, they will be rejected.
-Trying to be perfect is a way to protect themselves from criticism, rejection or disapproval of others.
-They are also characterized by having a very radical way of thinking; they go from one extreme to the other without considering middle terms, so that if they do not do things perfectly, they think they are useless or feel incapable of moving forward.
+Furthermore, they are afraid of others disapproving of them.
+They believe that if they let others see their flaws or failures, they will be rejected.
+Trying to be perfect is a way to protect themselves from criticism, rejection, or disapproval of others.
+They are also characterized by having a very radical way of thinking.
+They go from one extreme to the other without considering middle ground.
+If they do not do things perfectly, they think they are useless or feel incapable of moving forward.

 How can you know if you are a pathological perfectionist?
 You can ask yourself the following questions to evaluate yourself.
-You can complete the questionnaire in the following way: answer “Yes” if the answer is affirmative in the generality of your life, and, “No” if it is not generally true in your life (You may want to ask a close family member or a friend to confirm your answers, to make sure you are being realistic in your self-evaluation).
+Answer “Yes” if the answer is generally affirmative in your life and “No” if it is not generally true in your life (you may want to ask a close family member or a friend to confirm your answers, to make sure you are being realistic in your self-evaluation).

 - I often think that I should have done things better than I did.